-13.Libraries and Public Education
+14. Libraries and Public Education

-Education in general and in Maths and Science in particular.
-The Victor Khanye Local Municipality has an inherited problem namely that the low income levels per household in the community correlate to the low education levels in the area.
-Statistics show that 25% of the population above 15 years of age has had no schooling or did not complete primary school.
-Of this number 5,528 are basically illiterate and therefore future meaningful employment prospects are virtually impossible.
-A further 41% of the population did not complete the schooling curriculum and therefore did not reach the level of matric.
+Education is a critical part of development with emphasis on Maths and Science in particular as identified learning areas that are required within career paths.
+Library services provide the medium of providing sources of study and reading materials to assist the community and the youth in furthering their studies.
+The Victor Khanye Local Municipality has an inherited challenge in that the low income levels per household in the community correlate to the low education levels in the area.
+Statistics show that 11,8% of the population above 20 years of age has had no schooling or did not complete primary school.
+Of this a large number are basically illiterate and therefore future meaningful employment prospects are virtually impossible.
+A further 26,7% of the population did not reach the level of matric.(Stats SA: 2011) There are currently three libraries within the municipality, (Delmas, Botleng Ext.
+3 and Sundra).
+Library services are managed by the municipality on behalf of the Department Culture, Sport and recreation (DCSR).